matzpersson/laravel-restapi-crud/readme.md

 </p>

 ## Laravel REST Api Crud
-This is a plain, authenticated SPA Crud application with Laravel Rest Api on the back.
-Rest API can be consumed from this application or directly onto the API.
-Data on both these views are token authenticated.
-Styling is with Bootstrap
+This is a template Laravel based REST Api with a handful of example data models to show case a typical CRUD application.
+This api can be used as the base for front-end consumption from any Javascrip Frame using Ajax and directly from native mobile apps developed in iOS Swift.

 ## Installation
 Clone or Download this repo.
-These instructions assume that you have installed Composer, Laravel 5.5, PHP7, Node Package Manager and whatever prefered database system.
+These instructions assume that you have installed Composer, Laravel 5.5, PHP7 and whatever prefered database system.
 I used Mysql for this.

 Once downloaded, cd into repo directory and start installation: